Abdubasit01/grAPI-js/README.md

 ## Installation

-First, make sure you have Python 3.10 or higher.
-Clone this repo and install the dependencies:
+Make sure you have **Python 3.10+** installed.

+You can install grAPI using pip from the local folder:

 ```bash
 git clone https://github.com/DghostNinja/grAPI.git